-Barbora Valockova is a Research Fellow at the Centre on Asia and Globalisation (CAG), Lee Kuan Yew School of Public Policy, National University of Singapore.
-Her research examines how Southeast Asia and its middle-power partners navigate geopolitical shifts across maritime, economic, and critical infrastructure security, and the normative, institutional, and policy mechanisms they employ to maintain agency in the regional order.
-She also serves as the main editor and moderator of CAG’s Counterpoint Southeast Asia webinar and policy brief series.
-Barbora obtained her PhD in Public Policy and Global Affairs from Nanyang Technological University, Singapore.
-She received a master’s degree in economic law and a bachelor’s degree in political science from Sciences Po Paris.
+Barbora Valockova is a Research Fellow at the Centre on Asia and Globalisation (CAG) within the Lee Kuan Yew School of Public Policy at the National University of Singapore.
+Her research sits at the intersection of international relations theory, international political economy, and regional security, with a focus on how Southeast Asian states exercise agency in navigating great power rivalry and contemporary security challenges.
+Theoretically, her work draws on behavioural and institutionalist frameworks, and methodologically, it relies on content analysis, process tracing, and interviews.
+Her current empirical agenda spans subsea cable governance, maritime security in the South China Sea, and interregional cooperation between the EU, ASEAN, and Central Asia.
+She also serves as the main editor and moderator of CAG's Counterpoint Southeast Asia webinar and policy brief series.
+Barbora has published in peer-reviewed journals such as Foreign Policy Analysis, The Pacific Review, and Contemporary Southeast Asia.
+She obtained her PhD in Public Policy and Global Affairs from Nanyang Technological University, Singapore, and holds a master's degree in economic law and a bachelor's degree in political science from Sciences Po Paris.

-Barbora’s ongoing projects include: “ASEAN’s Evolving Economic Security Mechanisms through the Lens of Historical Institutionalism” (forthcoming in Contemporary Southeast Asia special issue on economic security, with Mae Chow); “Infrastructural Norm Entrepreneurship: Norm Contestation and Agency in Southeast Asian Submarine Cable Governance” (manuscript in preparation, with Mae Chow); and “When Strategic Autonomies Meet: Practice Compatibility in EU–ASEAN and EU–Central Asia Cooperation” (manuscript in preparation, with Zhanibek Arynov and Scarlet Xu Ni).
+Barbora’s ongoing projects include: “Great Power Rivalry, Secondary State Agency, and Norm Contestation in Southeast Asian Submarine Cable Governance” (manuscript in preparation, with Mae Chow); “When Strategic Autonomies Meet: Practice Compatibility in EU–ASEAN and EU–Central Asia Cooperation” (manuscript in preparation, with Zhanibek Arynov and Scarlet Xu Ni), and "Anarchy Entangled: Submarine Cables and the Material Limits of a Digital State of Nature" (manuscript in preparation, with Mae Chow).
 In October 2025, Barbora co-organized and co-chaired a workshop titled "Maritime Security Order in the South China Sea: Navigating Actors, Frameworks, and Practices" with Yongwook Ryu.
 They are currently preparing a special issue featuring articles by the workshop’s presenters.

 Visit her on Google Scholar.